The following sections detail different aspects of render targets, useful when developing XNA Framework games.

 discardTarget= new RenderTarget2D(GraphicsDevice, 200, 200, 1, SurfaceFormat.Color, RenderTargetUsage.PreserveContents);

-The following tables list related persistence details, based on the target platform and the default value RenderTargetUsage.DiscardContents used by the constructor.
+The following tables lists related persistence details, based on the target platform and the default value RenderTargetUsage.DiscardContents, used by the constructor.

 Creating the Render Target